 The Governing Body meets four times a year, and Committees meet twice a term.
 Most meetings take place at 5 or 5.30pm and last for no more than two hours.
 Apart from preparing for and attending meetings, governors are expected to read widely and to attend regular training courses, at least once a term.
 The Governing Body also holds two half-day development sessions a year, and an Open Day to give governors the opportunity to experience the school at work.
 All governors are expected to attend these sessions.

-Most of the work of the Governing Body is carried out by committees and working groups.
-There are two main Committees:
+Most of the work of the Governing Body is carried out by committees and working groups.:

-- The Standards and Performance Committee monitors the school’s academic performance to ensure that every child achieves the highest possible progress and attainment.
+- Learning & Standards monitors the school’s academic performance to ensure that every child achieves the highest possible progress and attainment.

 - The Resources Committee monitors the school budget to ensure that assets and resources are well managed and achieve Value for Money.